veksh/netdata-numsessions/README.md

 As usual, no config is required by default
 - to disable plugin, set `command` to `/bin/false`
 - to change check interval, set `update_every`

+## compatibility

+Tested on Centos 7 and Suse SLES 11.
+As of netdata 1.10 `python.d.plugin` is not compatible with SLES 11 without some patching (see RPM spec in nearby repo for details).